Blind identification of Ambisonic reduced room impulse response: ADMM for the problem

 where $r(\ing{j},\ing{s})$ are defined as in \eqref{eqLPcoeffs}, while the coefficients $r_{dv}(0,\ing{s})$ correspond to the cross-correlation

-In both cases, the summation with respect to $\ing{j}'$ is now done over the entire range $[-{\ing{J}/2}+1,-{\ing{J}/2}]$.
-The autocorrelation \eqref{eqLPcoeffs} and cross-correlation \eqref{eqLPcoeffs_ADMM} can be efficiently computed in frequency domain, from the power- or cross-spectrums of the involved qunatities \cite{hayes2009statistical}.
+In both cases, the summation with respect to $\ing{j}'$ is now done over the entire range $[-{\ing{J}/2}+1,-{\ing{J}/2}]$. \revis{This means that the autocorrelation coefficients are directly obtained from the power spectrum of GFVV, \emph{i.e.},

+Since $r(\ing{j},\ing{s})$ is constant across iterations, the Toeplitz matrix and the autocorrelation part of the right hand side of \eqref{eqLP_ADMM} need to be calculated only once.}

+\revis{Analogous to autocorrelation, the cross-correlation values \eqref{eqLPcoeffs_ADMM} can be computed in frequency domain from the cross-spectra of the involved quantities at $O((\ing{L}+1)^2 \ing{J}\log{\ing{J}} )$ cost: }

+\revis{Even though we have $\ing{j}_{\max} < \ing{J}/2$ (cf. the discussion in subsection \ref{ssec:estimation}), $\ing{j}_{\max}$ and $\ing{J}$ are still comparable, hence the per-iteration complexity of the ADMM algorithm is determined by the cost of solving the linear system \eqref{eqLP_ADMM}, which requires $O((\ing{j}_{\max}+1)^2)$ operations.}

+In practice, the convergence speed depends on the parameter $\mu$, which is set to $0.1$ in our experiments.
 Convergence criterion based on the primal and dual updates has been presented in \cite{boyd2011distributed}, however, we observe that the algorithm typically produces meaningful results within tens of iterations.
 Furthermore, the algorithm can be accelerated by warm-starting, \emph{i.e.}, by initializing the iterations with the estimates from the previous frame. }